Freedom of Choice also means Freedom to Make Bad Choices.

 As a result, there are whole sections of the store we never visit.
 The Soda Pop aisle.
 The Potato Chip aisle.
 The frozen foods section.
 The candy aisle.
 All of this stuff is basically crap and bad for you.
 And yet, we see some people who shop only in those aisles - lining up at the cash register with liters of orange pop and Pringles.
 Thank God the store has a pharmacy for their insulin prescriptions!

 Should we force people to make good choices?
 No, we can't do that.
 Should we tell them about making better choices?
-Yes, and that is the idea behind the Food Pyramid and other Dept. of Agriculture initiatives.
+Yes, and that is the idea behind the Food Pyramid and other Department of Agriculture initiatives.
 Should we tax bad foods more to discourage consumption?
 An interesting argument, but a slipperly slope.
 Should we prevent food stamp recipients from buying junk food with government money?
 Perhaps a better argument, but one being shouted down by the corporations selling this junk.

 Yea, you read that right.
 Not only do they want to sell us processed crap, they want the government to hand out foodstamp money to folks to buy it.
 And typically, the people on food stamps and government assistance tend to buy the worst sort of foods, too.
 Our government welfare system makes them fat and sick, and then our medicare system pays for their hospitalization.
 Talk about cradle to grave!